Employer and employee salary expectations are misaligned.

 The 2023 New Zealand Food Industry Salary Survey provides some interesting insight.
 Company size matters!

-The Lawson Williams 2023 survey has now grown to the size that we can provide detailed data across location and company size among other variables.
+The Lawson Williams 2023 survey has now grown to the size that we can provide detailed data across location and company size, among other variables.

 When we look at the salary increases that have occurred against company size, the 2023 survey results present very clearly that – the smaller the company the higher the % of salary increases since 2021.